RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/six_of_one_half_a_dozen_of_the_other.md

 ### Homophones

 Homophones are words that sound the same but have different spelling.
-You could use a data set that contains homophones and still be able to process user input (for slot values you could use SOUNDEX matching).
+You could use either the provided homphones.json or your own data set that contains homophones and still be able to process user input (for slot values you could use SOUNDEX matching).

 ### Chatbots vs voice services